 - The chassis battery may be low on charge.
-The

-engine should be running while extending or

-retracting slideout rooms so the engine

-alternator can provide maximum power to

-properly operate the slideout mechanisms.

-If battery charge is sufficient, go to next step.

-- One of the fuses may be blown in the hydraulic system control box on the pump beneath the right front of the coach.
+The engine should be running while extending or retracting slideout rooms so the engine alternator can provide maximum power to properly operate the slideout mechanisms.
+If battery charge is sufficient, go to next step. - A fuse may be blown in the hydraulic system control box on the pump, which can be viewed from beneath the chassis near the left or right front wheel.
+See following photo.